Automation

 Examples:

-# Background: target Safari without activating it
+# Background: use semantic controls without activating Safari

-peekaboo type "github.com/openclaw/Peekaboo" --app Safari --return
+peekaboo type "github.com/openclaw/Peekaboo" --app Safari

-peekaboo hotkey cmd,l --app Safari --foreground --space-switch
+peekaboo press cmd+l --app Safari --foreground --space-switch

-peekaboo type "github.com/openclaw/Peekaboo" --app Safari --return --foreground
+peekaboo type "github.com/openclaw/Peekaboo" --app Safari --foreground && peekaboo press Return --app Safari --foreground

 #Input primitives